clragon/find-waldo/README.md

 ### Setup Windows
 Download the repository and extract the zip file.
-Then open a command prompt inside the find-waldo folder (Shift+right-click -> open command prompt here).
+Then open a command prompt inside the find-waldo folder (Shift+right-click -> "open command prompt here").

 #### Create an environment with Anaconda
 Type the following commands